JoeBillingsley/JoeTheAverage.github.io/cv/equestrian.md

 tags: [cv, equestrian, horses]
 ---

-## Riding Experience
+### Summary
 <ul>
     <li>
-        Riding since September 2014.
+        Started riding in September 2014.
 Since had weekly lessons at stables across the UK supported by work in stables around the world.
     </li>
     <li>
         Comfortable at walk, trot and canter with or without stirrups.